 Do not apply in full sun or on a windy, rainy day, as the soap will dry out/run off and will not be as effective.

-Surface cleaning: spray on the surface, leave for 1-3min and clean with a brush or cloth.
+Surface cleaning: pour or spray on the surface, leave for 1-3min and clean with a brush or cloth.
 Rinse the surface with water.

 The fatty acids used in the soap are specifically chosen to be effective against insect pests while being the least toxic possible to plants.
 Still, some plants may be damaged in extreme conditions, such as temperatures over 32ºC or when the plant is severely dehydrated.
 Apply Potassium Soap only when the plant has been watered and is well-hydrated.
 Wilted plants are more susceptible to damage.